KrauseFx/krausefx.com/_posts/2025-02-22-how-we-used-llms-to-help-us-find-the-perfect-piece-of-land-for-our-future-home.md

 Once the address was manually entered, the Ruby script would pick up that info, and calculate the commute times to a pre-defined list of places using the Google Maps API.
 This part of the code is mostly boilerplate to interact with the API, and parse its responses.

-For each destination we were interested in, we'd calculate the commute time by car, bike, public transit, and by foot.
+For each destination we were interested in, we calculated the commute time by car, bike, public transit, and by foot.

 One key aspect that I was able to solve was the "getting to the train station" part.
 In most cases, we want to be able to take public transit, but with Google Maps it's an "all or nothing", as in, you either use public transit for the whole route, or you don't.

 <img src="/assets/posts/immo/commute-time.png" />

-More realistically, we'd want to drive to the train station (either by bike or car), and then take the train from there.
+More realistically, we wanted to drive to the train station (either by bike or car), and then take the train from there.

 The code below shows a simple way I was able to achieve this.
 I'm well aware that this may not work for all the cases, but it worked well for all the 55 places I used it for.